saskiakutz/Women_in_stack_overflow_2020/README.md

 ## Acknowledgement

-The Stackoverflow survey 2020 data were published by Stackoverflow as open-source data and can be found at https://insights.stackoverflow.com/survey.
+The Stack Overflow survey 2020 data were published by Stack Overflow as open-source data and can be found at https://insights.stackoverflow.com/survey.